VuPhamThe/sonar_rules_scraper/README.md

-# sonar_rules_scraper
-this project use python code to collect all rules (sonaqube) are not available in **Community Edition** and exports them into a CSV file.

 # SonarQube Community Rules Scraper

 This script scrapes [rules.sonarsource.com](https://rules.sonarsource.com) to collect all rules are not available in **Community Edition** and exports them into a CSV file.